-According to a statement issued by Chief of Public Security Tariq Al Hassan on March 20, 2012, "all legal violations [pertaining to recommendation 1722(a)] were referred to the Public Prosecutor."32
+According to a statement issued by Chief of Public Security Tariq Al Hassan on March 20, 2012, "all legal violations [pertaining to recommendation 1722(a)] were referred to the Public Prosecutor."35

-Serious questions exist regarding the impartiality of the Attorney General's Public Prosecution Office (PPO).
+Serious questions exist regarding the impartiality of the Attorney General's Public Prosecution Office.
 According to the GoB, 21 individuals, including a Colonel, have been charged with offenses related to the mistreatment of protesters.
-An additional 15 officers have been "informed of the charges against them."
-However, as with recommendation 1716, the GoB has failed to reveal the names of the accused, or, in some cases, whether they are even Bahraini.
-Similarly, trials for these individuals remain secret, and there is no evidence that these individuals have ever served a prison sentence.
+An additional 15 officers have been "informed of the charges against them."36 However, as with recommendation 1716, the GoB has largely failed to reveal the names of the accused, or, in some cases, whether they are even Bahraini.
+Similarly, trials for these individuals remain secret, and there is no evidence that these individuals have ever served a prison sentence.38

 Moreover, in at least one recent trial, a police officer was acquitted of torture, allegedly due to "inconsistent" testimony by the victim, who presented several medical reports prepared by a doctor in defense of her claims.
-Other officers implicated in the abuse, which occurred on May 22, 2011, have not been charged.36
+Other officers implicated in the abuse, which occurred on May 22, 2011, have not been charged.

 Furthermore, the GoB has promoted several officials responsible for acts of torture committed in detention centers.
-Bahrain's Chief of Public Security Tariq bin Dinah, for instance, was appointed as Ambassador to the Cabinet of the Ministry of Foreign Affairs.
-The former head of the national security apparatus, Sheikh Khalifa bin

-Abdullah Al-Khalifa, was promoted to General Secretary of the Supreme Council of Defense and King's advisor, and given the rank of Minister.37
+Bahrain's Chief of Public Security, Tariq bin Dinah, for instance, was appointed as Ambassador to the Cabinet of the Ministry of Foreign Affairs.
+The former head of the national security apparatus, Sheikh Khalifa bin Abdullah Al-Khalifa, was promoted to General Secretary of the Supreme Council of Defense and King's advisor, and given the rank of Minister.
+Bassam Al-Muraj, a police officer who has for years been accused of committing torture, was promoted in 2013 to General Director of the Anti-Corruption, Economic, and Electronic Security Department at the General Directorate.40